MattDixon98/CodingChallenge/README.md

 ```

 ## Usage
-1.Prepare your list of URLs:
+1. Prepare your list of URLs:
   * Add the URLs you wish to process to the url_list.txt file, with each URL on a new line.
-2.Run the script:
+2. Run the script:
 ```
 python coding_challenge.py
 ```